A lot of women have a very real fear of childbirth and I can’t say that it is completely unjustified.

 I went to the shops with my husband and mom and I would stop and hold onto something every time I would experience a contraction.

-I’m sure I looked like a crazy person to those that didn’t know but honestly, that was the last thing on my mind and it was just what I needed so I didn’t care.
+I’m sure I looked like a crazy person to those that didn’t know but honestly, that was the last thing on my mind and it was just the distraction that I needed so I didn’t care.

 4. Choose a midwife or doula that understands you